Diracal/cookbook/docs/multiple-minio-servers-with-traefik.md

 As a final note I would like to mention that you should start the Docker containers with the init system of your operating system.
-As an example you can see an example for a systemd service file how I'm launching new MinIO instances.
+As an example you can see an example for a system service file how I'm launching new MinIO instances.
 Just store this file as `/etc/systemd/system/minio@.service` and start new instances with `systemctl start minio@server1`, `systemctl start minio@server2`, `systemctl start minio@server3` and the